santiment/academy/src/docs/sql-editor/nft-tables/index.md

 title: NFT Tables overview
 author: Santiment Team
 date: 2023-01-30
-description: Information about Non-Fungible Token (NFT) tables stored in SanQuery.
+description: Information about Non-Fungible Token (NFT) tables stored in Santiment Queries.
 ---

 ## Overview

-> NFT stands for Non-Fungible Token, which is a type of digital asset that represents ownership of a unique item or piece of content, such as a piece of artwork, music, video, or even tweets.
+NFT stands for Non-Fungible Token, which is a digital asset that represents ownership of a unique item or piece of content, like art, music, video, or tweets.
+NFTs are different from cryptocurrencies because each NFT is unique and can't be exchanged one-to-one, while cryptocurrencies are interchangeable.

-Unlike cryptocurrencies, which are fungible and interchangeable, NFTs cannot be exchanged on a one-to-one basis because each NFT is unique and has its own set of attributes and characteristics.
-NFTs are created using blockchain technology, which provides a secure and transparent ledger of ownership and transfer of the asset.
-This allows creators and owners to establish proof of ownership, authenticity, and scarcity for their digital assets, which can increase their value over time.
+NFTs are made using blockchain technology, which provides a secure and transparent record of ownership and transfer, allowing creators and owners to prove ownership, authenticity, and rarity, potentially increasing the value of their digital assets over time.

-> Here in SanQuery we collect all the data for all nfts.
-Which gives you the oppurtinity to easily track a nft of your interest or the whole collection.
+In Santiment Queries, we collect data for all NFTs from the following exchanges: cryptopunks, foundation, looksrare, opensea, opensea_polygon, rarible, superrare.
+This information gives you the ability to easily track an NFT of interest or an entire collection, as well as investigate past prices and owners.
-You can also investigate all the prices it was sold for before or his previous owners for example.

 ## List of nft tables